This section of the website outlines details regarding Modified Rules, Global Rankings and Permitted Equipment for disability golf.

 Equipment Permitted for Medical Reasons

-The Miscellaneous section of A Modification of the Rules of Golf for Golfers with Disabilities describes how there are many golfers with some degree of disability that may have a significant impact on their ability to play the game.
+The Miscellaneous section of A Modification of the Rules of Golf for Golfers with Disabilities describes how there are many golfers who have physical limitations that may result in some degree of disability that may in turn have a significant impact on their ability to play the game.

-Sometimes, individuals may require to use modified equipment or an artificial device, such as a brace or gripping aid and may approach the Committee in charge of the competition for permission to use a device under the Exception to Rule 14-3.
+In cases where modified equipment or an artificial device, such as a brace or gripping aid, will allow these individuals to play in a particular competition, the individual may approach the Committee in charge of the competition for permission to use the device under the Exception to Rule 4.3b.